dbmdz/mirador-plugins/ImageCropper/README.md

     roundingPrecision: 3,
     // Show a license link defined in the containing manifest, default is false
     showLicense: true,
-    // Display an info that the website containing the Mirador instance is left by clicking on the share buttons
+    // Display an info that the website containing the Mirador instance is left by clicking on the share buttons, default is false
     showShareButtonsInfo: true
   }
   ...
 });
 ```

-The configuration key `showShareButtonsInfo` is only evaluated, if you have also included the [ShareButtons extension](https://github.com/dbmdz/mirador-plugins/tree/master/ShareButtons).
+**NOTE:** The configuration key `showShareButtonsInfo` is only evaluated, if you have also included the [ShareButtons extension](https://github.com/dbmdz/mirador-plugins/tree/master/ShareButtons).

 ## Demo